sagemathinc/cocalc/README.md

    * [SMC mailing list](https://groups.google.com/forum/#!forum/sage-cloud)
    * [Developer mailing list](https://groups.google.com/forum/#!forum/sage-cloud-devel)

+## Evaluation install

+To quickly evaluate SMC on your own machine, you can **[run a Docker image](https://github.com/sagemathinc/cocalc/blob/master/src/dev/docker/README.md)**.

 ## History

 *CoCalc* was formerly called *SageMathCloud*.
 It started to offer way more than just SageMath and hence outgrew itself.
-The name changed around Spring 2017.
+The name was coined in fall 2016 and changed around spring 2017.

-## Evaluation install

-To quickly evaluate SMC on your own machine, you can **[run a Docker image](https://github.com/sagemathinc/cocalc/blob/master/src/dev/docker/README.md)**.

 ## Contributors